voorhoede/npm-style-guide/README.md

 ## Write atomic tasks

-Each task should be only responsible for one function.
+Each task should be only responsible for one action.

 ### Why?

-* Atomic tasks are easy to read and understand
+* Atomic tasks are easy to read and understand.
 * Atomic tasks are easy to reuse.

 ### How?